-• Marriage
+Marriage:

-- Marriage, particularly the marriage bed, were downplayed in the dark ages. - If you were holy, you became a priest, nun, or monk and were chaste. - If you couldn't hack that, you were just a secular person and had to marry. - Even then, the ideal marriage was mostly (or totally) celibate.
-Procreation of offspring was the only purpose of the marriage bed. - The Puritans objected, and restored honor to the marriage bed.
-They taught the relationship was to be pleasurable, purifying, and also for procreation. - The medieval chivalric ideal of courtly romance (with mistresses) was turned into a romantic marriage ideal.
-Marriage wasn't for status, it was for companionship and love. - Family - The Reformers all crafted catechisms for the education of the young. - The father was to teach his own children and have a time of family worship. - The roles of father, mother, and children were taught on by Puritan preachers. - Even the idea of the mother, herself, breastfeeding her baby was encouraged by Puritan pastors in opposition to the common practice of a wet-nurse providing that service.
+- Marriage, particularly the marriage bed, had been downplayed. - If you were holy, you became a priest, nun, or monk & were chaste. - If you couldn't hack that, you were a secular person who had to marry. - Even then, the ideal marriage was mostly (or totally) celibate.
+Procreation of offspring was the only purpose of the marriage bed. - Puritans objected, & restored honor to the marriage bed.
+They taught marriage was to be pleasurable, purifying, and also for procreation. - The medieval chivalric ideal of courtly romance (& mistresses) transformed into a romantic marriage ideal.
+Marriage not for status but for companionship & love.